PyTables/PyTables/doc/source/MIGRATING_TO_3.x.rst

       -o OUTPUT             output file to write to.
       -i, --inplace         overwrites the file in-place.

-Note that ``pt2to3`` only works on a single file, not a a directory.
+Note that ``pt2to3`` only works on a single file, not a directory.
 However, a simple BASH script may be written to run ``pt2to3`` over an entire directory and all sub-directories: